Limitation of Statues

 However, Exodus 20:4 in the New Living Translation says, “You must not make for yourself an idol of any kind or an image of anything in the heavens or on the earth or in the sea.”
 Statues become idols when people worship them instead of God.
 Examples in the Bible include the golden calf in Exodus 32 and the ones King Nebuchadnezzar had built of himself for his subjects to bow down to.

 Some people have statues in their homes as decorations.
 Catholics in particular often have statues of Mary in their yards.
 It’s one thing to honor the earthly mother of our Savior.
-It’s another to pray or worship her.
+It’s another to worship her.
 1 Timothy 2:5 says, “For there is one God and one Mediator between God and men, the Man Christ Jesus.”
 I’ve also met people with images of Jesus hanging around their necks.
 Some think that makes them holy.
 My response to that is “If you put a leash around your neck, would that make you a dog?”

 Certain objects have curses attached to them and should be deposed of.
 I’ve felt oppression when walking into places with Buddha statues.
 So if you previously followed alternative religions, you may need to do some spiritual housecleaning.
 1 Corinthians 12:2 (NLT) says, “You know that when you were still pagans, you were led astray and swept along in worshiping speechless idols.”